 Fellowship Director and Current Fellows

-Tarita Pakrashi, MD, is in her second year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.
+Tarita Pakrashi, MD, is in her third year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.

 She completed medical school at Topiwala National Medical College, Mumbai, India.
 Following medical school, Dr. Pakrashi went to graduate school at the University of North Carolina at Chapel Hill and earned a Masters in Public Health in Maternal and Child Health.
 She then went on to complete a residency in Obstetrics and Gynecology at the University of Cincinnati College of Medicine in Cincinnati, Ohio.
 During her chief residency she was inducted into the Gold Humanism Honor Society for demonstrated excellence in clinical care, leadership, compassion and dedication to service.
 Dr. Pakrashi worked as a Postdoctoral Research Fellow at Cincinnati Children's Hospital Medical Center in the Division of Reproductive Sciences while also serving as an attending physician and Medical Director of the Division of Community Women's Health at the University of Cincinnati College of Medicine following completion of her residency.

-She is a Junior Fellow of the American College of Obstetrics and Gynecology and a member of the American Society for Reproductive Medicine.
+She is Board Certified in Obstetrics and Gynecology and a member of the American Society for Reproductive Medicine.
 She has several publications and presentations to her name and has been the recipient of multiple scholarships and awards during her training.

-Kay Waud, MD, is in her first year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.
+Kay Waud, MD, is in her second year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.